-There seem to be around 9 defense mechanisms that are common in the worldwide population, no matter the culture, age group, gender or sex differences.
-This is important to psychologists because it shows that how we deal with pain and trouble seem to be similar on a biological level.
-Throughout more research, we have found many more than 9, however some are culturally related, and others are quite rare.
+There seem to be around 9 defense mechanisms that are common in the worldwide population, no matter the culture, age group, gender, or sex differences.
+This is important to psychologists because it shows that how we deal with pain and trouble seems to be similar on a biological level.
+Throughout more research, we have found many more than 9, however, some are culturally related, and others are quite rare.

 We have all seen denial play out as a defense mechanism.
 Denial is the process of refusing to receive information or a bad situation.
 If you can convince yourself that the bad situation is not present, then you won’t have a need to deal with the situation.